theoryNine/coastcrm/README.md

+COASTCRM Notes:
+- This project was built with Bulma
+- Root custom styles and breakpoints are set in index.scss
+- This project uses a fractal organization pattern

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>